KacemHamza97/Milestone3/README.md

 kept in main memory only.
 This is intended for unit testing.

 ### Steps for setting up the Claudera VM:
-prestep for linux users: fixing problem of the ......
+0- teps for linux users for fixing problem of the ......<br>
 1- Change the keyboard layout by running the command: setxkbmap us <br>
 To do this automatically every time, extend your .bashrc with the command: echo "setxkbmap us" >> ~/.bashrc<br>